Jan Brueghel the Elder: Ideological context

 Brueghel's works reflect this contemporary encyclopedic interest in the classification and ordering of all of the natural world.
 This is evidenced in his flower pieces, landscapes, allegorical works and gallery paintings.
 In his paradise landscapes, for instance, Brueghel grouped most of the species according to their basic categories of biological classification, in other words, according to the main groups of related species that resemble one another, such as birds or quadrupeds.
-He further classified most of them into subdivisions consisting of similar morphological and behavioral characteristics.
+He further classified most of them into subdivisions consisting of similar morphological and behavioural characteristics.
 His paradise landscapes thus constituted a visual catalogue of animals and birds which fulfilled the role of micro-encyclopedia.

-Brueghel's endeavor to represent the world through ordering and classifying its many elements based on empirical observation did not stop with the natural world.
+Brueghel's endeavour to represent the world through ordering and classifying its many elements based on empirical observation did not stop with the natural world.
 In Prague he had acquired knowledge of the large collections of Emperor Rudolf II, which were divided in natural, artificial and scientific objects.
-Brueghel's allegorical paintings of the four elements and of the five senses reveal the same classifying obsession, using each element or sense to organize natural, man-made instruments and scientific objects.
+Brueghel's allegorical paintings of the four elements and of the five senses reveal the same classifying obsession, using each element or sense to organise natural, man-made instruments and scientific objects.
 In this skillful union of the areas of art, science, and nature Brueghel demonstrates his mastery of these various disciplines.
-His paintings serve the same purpose to that of encyclopedic collections by linking between the mundus sensibilis and the mundus intelligibilis.
+His paintings serve the same purpose to that of encyclopedic collections, then known as cabinets of curiosities, by linking between the mundus sensibilis and the mundus intelligibilis.
 His approach to describing and cataloguing nature in art resembles the distinction natural historians were starting to make between perceptual experience and theoretical knowledge.

 Brueghel's obsession with classifying the world was completely in line with the encyclopedic tastes of the court in Brussels as is demonstrated by their large art collection of predominantly Flemish paintings, menagerie of exotic species and extensive library.

 Flower paintings

 Jan Brueghel the Elder was one of the first artists in the Habsburg Netherlands who started to paint pure flower still lifes.
 A pure flower still life depicts flowers, typically arranged in a vase or other vessel, as the principal subject of the picture, rather than as a subordinate part of another work such as a history painting.
 Jan Brueghel is regarded as an important contributor to the emerging genre of the flower piece in Northern art, a contribution that was already appreciated in his time when he received the nickname 'Flower Brueghel'.
 While the traditional interpretation of these flower pieces was that they were vanitas symbols or allegories of transience with hidden meanings, it is now more common to interpret them as mere depictions of the natural world.
+Brueghel's approach to these works was informed by his desire to display his skill in giving a realistic, almost scientific rendering of nature.
+These works reflected the ideological concerns demonstrated in his work, which combined the worldview that nature was a revelation of a god with the interest in gaining a scientific understanding of nature.